stephenwade/festival/README.md

 ## Building

-- `npm run build` will bundle the application in the `dist/` folder.
+- `yarn build` will bundle the application in the `dist/` folder.
-- `npm run start:build` will serve the bundled application.
+- `yarn start:build` will serve the bundled application.

 ## Deploying